A Night at the Opera (Queen album): "You're My Best Friend"

+"'39"

-"'39" was May's attempt to do "sci-fi skiffle", inspired by the poet and novelist Hermann Hesse.
+"'39" was May's attempt to do a 'lover's pirate shanty.'
 It relates the tale of a group of space explorers who embark on what is, from their perspective, a year-long voyage.
 Upon their return, however, they realise that a hundred years have passed, because of the time dilation effect in Einstein's theory of relativity, and the loved ones they left behind are now all dead or aged.
 May sings the song on the album, with backing vocals by Mercury and Taylor.
 During live performances, Mercury sang the lead vocal.
 May had asked Deacon to play double bass as a joke but a couple of days later he found Deacon in the studio with the instrument, and he had already learned to play it.
 George Michael performed "'39" at the Freddie Mercury Tribute Concert on 20 April 1992.
 Michael cited this song as his favourite Queen song, claiming he used to busk it on the London Underground.
 Recently, Queen have included the song on the setlists of their recent tours with Adam Lambert and before Lambert with Paul Rodgers; for all these tours since 2005 it is sung, as it is on the album, by May.

+"Sweet Lady"

 "Sweet Lady" is a fast rocker written by May.
 The song is an unusual rock style in 3/4 meter (which gives way to 4/4 at the bridge).

+"Seaside Rendezvous"

 "Seaside Rendezvous", written by Mercury, has a mock-instrumental bridge section which begins at around 0:51 into the song.
 The section is performed entirely by Mercury and Taylor using their voices alone.
 Mercury imitates woodwind instruments including a clarinet and Taylor mostly brass instruments, including tubas and trumpets, and even a kazoo; during this section Taylor hits the highest note on the album, C6.
 The "tap dance" segment is performed by Mercury and Taylor on the mixing desk with thimbles on their fingers.
 Mercury plays both grand piano and jangle honky-tonk.

 Side two

+"The Prophet's Song"

 "The Prophet's Song" was composed by May.
 He explained that he wrote the song after a dream he had had about The Great Flood and his fears about the human race and its general lack of empathy.
 He spent several days assembling the song, and it includes a vocal canon sung by Mercury.
 The vocal, and later instrumental canon was produced by early tape delay devices.
 Over eight minutes long, it is also Queen's longest studio song.
 The speed-up effect that happens in the middle of the guitar solo was achieved by starting a reel-to-reel player with the tape on it, as the original tape player was stopped.